1grossora/Show_Sp0ter/README.md

 SParams directory contains function calls for metrics of the objects.

-TS_Qual directory contains tests to deal with cosmics remove and shower/track sepearation.
+TS_Qual directory contains tests to deal with cosmics remove and shower/track separation.

 Selection directory contains the script that governs all process steps.

 ##### Run Directory
-This contains scripts for executing the whole chain, producing analysis and selection cuts, and also 3D visulizations
+This contains scripts for executing the whole chain, producing analysis and selection cuts, and also 3D visualizations

 ### Extras